raspberrypilearning/rainbow-run/en/step_7.md

 --- task ---

 Double click on the 'Spin' script.
-Copy or type this code to make the capsule spin when your game is in play:
+Copy or type this code to make the cube spin when your game is in play:

 --- code ---
 ---